-On average, plant inoculation with Th produced a pronounced reduction effect on almost all the tested parameters affecting nematode progress.
-It reduced the number of nematodes in soil and roots (30.21% and 75.63%, respectively) with a DII of 0.52 compared to 3.29 in CI plants (Table 1).
-When Bacillus isolate B3 was combined with T. harzianum, it reduced the severity of root necrosis by 2.74 and the reproductive factor by 1.19 compared with CI plants (8.16 and 5.94, respectively) (Table 2).
+On average plant inoculation with T. harzianum produced a pronounced reduction effect on almost all the tested parameters effecting nematode progress.
+It reduced the number of nematodes in soil and roots (30.21 and 75.63 per cent, respectively) with a DII of 0.52 compared to 3.29 in CI plants (Table I).
+When Bacillus isolate B3 was combined with T. harzianum, it reduced the severity of root necrosis by 2.74 and the reproductive factor by 1.19 compared with CI plants (8.16 and 5.94, respectively) (Table II).
 No significant reduction levels were recorded between all the tested antagonisms in the DII.
-However, the applied combination of Bacillus isolate B16 and T.viride gave the least reduction level of 0.44 (Table 2).
+However, the applied combination of Bacillus isolate B16 and T. viride gave the least reduction level of 0.44 (Table II).

-Chickpea fresh root and dry shoot weights were highly affected when inoculated with the mixed application, with no significant difference between applications.
-The application of T. harzianum and Bacillus isolate B16 was the most effective application, recording a high increase in fresh root and dry shoot weight percentages of 58.22% and 53.60%, respectively (Figure 2).
+Chickpea fresh root and dry shoot weights were highly affected when inoculated with the mixed application with no significant difference ( $p \le 0.05$ ) between applications.
+The application of T. harzianum and Bacillus isolate B16 was the most